 Christian Service is a call to action.
 The Christian Brothers family invites each student to a full, active and conscious participation to "Enter to Learn and Leave to Serve."
-Through programs of community almsgiving, club and team outreach, Christian Service-Learning curriculum, and VENAVER, our students will develop critical and creative thinking skills in their faith through action.
-The goals of these activities and programs are to engage the students intellectually, emotionally, and spiritually, to promote a deeper understanding and commitment to the Lasallian mission and charism, and to advance the Catholic and Lasallian character of the communities and works through the lens of the Five Core Principles.
+Through the Social Action Leadership Team (S.A.L.T), community almsgiving during Advent and Lent, student clubs with service-related activities, Service-Learning curriculum, and VENAVER faith-based immersion experiences.
+Through the Christian Service Program our students will develop critical and creative thinking skills in their faith through action.
+The goals of these activities and programs are to engage the students intellectually, emotionally, and spiritually, to promote a deeper understanding and commitment to the Lasallian mission and charism, and to advance the Lasallian Catholic identity through the lens of the Five Core Principles and Corporal Works of Mercy.
 It is an undertaking in the context of efforts to share faith in its entirety, and students are encouraged to experience the gospel call in all its dimensions.

 Christian Service Hours.
 Christian Service hours are not mandatory; however, each student is invited to a full, active and conscious participation and openness to grow to "Enter to Learn and Leave to Serve" through the Five Core Principles.
-If a student wishes to have service hours recorded on his/her transcript, a minimum of 100 hours must be completed by October of their senior year; they must record service hours on an on-going basis (yearly preferred) and not held until senior year for the transcript.
+If a student wishes to have service hours recorded on his/her transcript, a minimum of 100 hours must be completed by October of their senior year; they must record service hours on an ongoing basis (yearly preferred) and not held until senior year for the transcript.
 Students are invited to explore Christian Service as early as freshman year.
 All seniors must complete their service hours by the first Friday in April.
 Any hours turned in after this date will not be included in the senior awards ceremony or the graduation program.

 All Christian Service hours must be connected to Christian Brothers through student activities/clubs, local service clubs, local churches, or must be approved by the Christian Service Director.
 Students may submit a proposal site and serve there or select a site from of a list of pre-approved sites on our webpage.
 Students must report to an adult who is not a relative.
-Participation in service camps (e.g., Camp Pendola, etc.), KAIROS Retreat Team Leaders, Student Retreat Leaders, Student Ambassadors, Student Council/Activities, Recreational or School coaching, Student Athletic Trainers, or assisting at the Christian Brothers Auction, is not limited to any maximum hours of service; however, students are strongly encouraged to explore other service opportunities that are in "x2vol" student Christian Service tracking system.
+Participation in service camps (e.g., Camp Pendola, etc.), KAIROS Retreat Team Leaders, Student Retreat Leaders, Student Ambassadors, Student Council/Activities, Recreational or School coaching, Student Athletic Trainers, or assisting at the Christian Brothers Auction, is not limited to any maximum hours of service; however, students are strongly encouraged to explore other service opportunities that are in "x2vol" service hours tracking system.
 To access "x2vol" log in to Family Connection and click the "x2vol" tab.
 Students with questions should contact Ms. Grapé, Director of Christian Service (ggrape@cbhs-sacramento.org).

 Students must document their hours in a timely manner.
 They must be documented within three months of completion or the hours will not be approved.
 All incoming freshmen will be registered through their Religious Studies classes to learn how to input their service hours online.
-Students enter service hours on

-"x2vol" on an ongoing basis each year.
+Students enter service hours on "x2vol" on an ongoing basis each year.
 Students must have the appropriate supervisor electronically approve hours via "x2vol" or Christian Brothers will deny credit for the hours.
 Incoming freshmen service hours begin with their tenure at Christian Brothers.
 For a list of acceptable Christian Service hours, please log in to Family Connection and click the "x2vol" tab.
-Here is how students log hours as shown in the Connection/Naviance "x2VOL" video.
+Students log hours as shown in the Connection/Naviance "x2VOL" video.